actions/importer-labs/azure_devops/valet-configure-lab.md

-# Configure Valet to work with Azure DevOps
+# Configure credentials for Valet
 In this lab, we will use the Valet `configure` command to set up the required information to communicate with Azure DevOps and GitHub.
 The `configure` command can be used for all of the supported providers, but in this lab we will be focusing on Azure DevOps.
 - [Prerequisites](#prerequisites)
 - [Configuring Valet](#configuring-valet)